-The Board has the overall responsibility for evaluating and determining the nature and extent of the risks (including but not limited to business, operation as well as ESG risks) it is willing to take in achieving the Company's strategic objectives, and establishing and maintaining appropriate and effective risk management and internal control systems.
+The Board has the overall responsibility for evaluating and determining the nature and extent of the risks (including but not limited to business, operational as well as ESG risks) it is willing to take in achieving the Company's strategic objectives, and establishing and maintaining appropriate and effective risk management and internal control systems.

-The Audit Committee and the internal control consultant engaged by the Company assist the Board in leading the management and overseeing their design, implementation and monitoring of the risk management (including but not limited to business, operation as well as ESG-related risks) and internal control systems.
+The Audit Committee and the internal control consultant engaged by the Company assist the Board in leading the management and overseeing the design, implementation and monitoring of the risk management (including but not limited to business, operational as well as ESG-related risks) and internal control systems.

-In order to ensure the effective implementation of such internal control policies, we have adopted a series of internal control policies, procedures and programmes designed to provide reasonable assurance for achieving objectives including effective and efficient operations, reliable financial reporting and compliance with applicable laws and regulations, including the following:
+In order to ensure the effective implementation of such policies, we have adopted a series of internal control policies, procedures and programmes designed to provide reasonable assurance for achieving objectives including effective and efficient operations, reliable financial reporting and compliance with applicable laws and regulations, including the following:

 - We established an Internal Audit Department in December 2016.
-The Internal Audit Department is responsible for performing an independent review of the adequacy and effectiveness of the risk management and internal control systems.
+The Internal Audit Department is responsible for performing an independent review of the adequacy and effectiveness of the risk management and internal control systems and identifying, evaluating and managing significant risks.
 The Internal Audit Department examined key issues in relation to accounting, financial policies and practices and provided its findings and recommendations for improvement to the Audit Committee; - For the purpose of enhancing compliance awareness and knowledge, we have arranged compliance training for our management.
 The trainings provide information on our internal control policies in relation to compliance with relevant laws and regulations.
-In addition, during the year ended 31 December 2022, training has also been provided to our Directors and senior management in relation to compliance with the Listing Rules.
-Also, we expect to provide continuous and regular training when necessary; - We have engaged external professional advisers as necessary to work with our Group to conduct regular review to assist in full compliance with relevant rules and regulations.
+In addition, during the year ended 31 December 2023, training has also been provided to our Directors and senior management in relation to compliance with the Listing Rules.
+Also, we expect to provide continuous and regular training when necessary; - We have engaged external professional advisers as necessary to work with our Group to conduct regular review and assist in full compliance with relevant rules and regulations.

-On 31 March 2023, the management has reported to the Board and the Audit Committee on the effectiveness of the risk management and internal control systems for the year ended 31 December 2022.
+On 27 March 2024, the management reported to the Board and the Audit Committee on the effectiveness of the risk management and internal control systems for the year ended 31 December 2023.
 The Directors are of the view that the risk management and internal control systems are adequate and effective.

-At the Board meeting held on 31 March 2023, the Board, as supported by the Audit Committee as well as the management report and the internal audit findings, reviewed the risk management and internal control systems, including the financial, operational and compliance controls, for the year ended 31 December 2022, and considered that such systems are effective and adequate.
-The annual review also covered the financial reporting, internal audit function, ESG performance and reporting, and staff qualifications, experiences and relevant resources.
+At the Board meeting held on 27 March 2024, the Board, as supported by the Audit Committee as well as the management report and the internal audit findings, reviewed the effectiveness of the Company's and its subsidiaries' risk management and internal control systems, including the financial, operational and compliance controls, for the year ended 31 December 2023, and considered that such systems are effective and adequate.
+The annual review also covered the financial reporting, internal audit function, ESG performance and reporting, and staff gualifications, experience and relevant resources.

-The Company has developed its disclosure policy which provides a general guide to the Company's Directors, senior management and relevant employees in handling confidential information, monitoring information disclosure and responding to enquiries.
+The Company has developed its disclosure policy which provides a general guide to the Directors, senior management and relevant employees in handling and disseminating confidential information, monitoring information disclosure and responding to enquiries.

-Control procedures have been implemented to ensure that unauthorized access and use of inside information are strictly prohibited.
+Control procedures have been implemented to ensure that unauthorised access to and use of inside information are strictly prohibited.